What does r mean in math

 What are Real Numbers?

-Any number that we can think of, except complex numbers, is a real number.
-Real numbers are a fundamental concept in mathematics encompassing both rational and irrational numbers.
-They can be visualized on a number line and include all the numbers we typically use in everyday calculations and measurements.
+They can be represented on a number line and include all the numbers we normally use in everyday calculations and measurements.

 Types of Real Numbers?